 When you launch a membership site, you create a valuable resource online but host it behind a paywall.
 A membership fee is charged, usually every month, and you will be expected to release new useful information regularly to the members.

 Membership sites work well in niches where there is a lot to learn, such as the example below for a membership site that teaches Rock climbing.
 Members get to learn route planning, climbing endurance, finger strength workouts and become part of a community of likeminded souls.

-Some membership sites will be solely educational, and others might provide a resource to members every month, such as a list of hot keywords, or growing product niches on Amazon.
+Some membership sites will be solely educational, and others might provide a resource to members every month, such as a list of hot keywords, or growing product niches on Amazon such as lipgloss.

 Whichever you choose, you will need to deliver a quality product and look after your members continually.
 You can provide webinars, interviews, and other bespoke content that your members can’t find elsewhere.
 Frequently, membership sites have a method for the members to communicate too, like a Facebook Group or an online forum.

 See my guide here – How to Create a 6 Figure Membership Site (the easy way)